altfatterz/openfeign-demo/README.md

 Date: Thu, 17 Oct 2019 11:26:35 GMT
 ```

 Let's image we have to integrate with the above legacy service.
-How can we correct the above legacy service API design issues and provide a better contract with the new service (`foo-service`)
+How can we correct the above legacy service API design issues and provide a better contract with the new service (`foo-service`).

 We are using [OpenFeign](https://github.com/OpenFeign/feign)

 ```java